happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 >
 > Engineer: Yeah, I know why.
 Gimme ten seconds to fix it.
 >
-> Manager: Ok, so I can tell everyone that the form will be back up in a minute?
+> Manager: I'll tell everyone that the form will be back up in a minute.
 >
-> Engineer: More like 40.
+> Engineer: Tell them more like 40.

 The concept of "Continuous Integration and Continuous Deployment" (CI/CD) has slightly different meanings depending on who you ask.
 For this article, let's